 - Run for the Border: "Hey Joe" ends with the title character planning to do this.

-- Self-Deprecation / Deadpan Snarker: His onstage banter was filled with both.
-His liner notes on the back cover of Axis: Bold as Love said "Jimi Hendrix writes his own songs and almost sings them."
+- Self-Deprecation: His onstage banter was filled with this.
+His liner notes on the back cover of Axis: Bold As Love said: "Jimi Hendrix writes his own songs and almost sings them."

 - Signature Sound Effect: Actually a Signature Chord: Hendrix loved the sound of the 7#9 chord and used it all over songs like "Purple Haze", "Stone Free", "Voodoo Chile" and his version of "Killing Floor", to the point where musicians sometimes refer to it as the "Hendrix chord".

-- The Southpaw: Actually contributed slightly to his sound.
+- Situational Hand Switch: Actually contributed slightly to his sound.
 He frequently used a Fender Stratocaster, which has one of the pickups tilted.
 This gives each string a slightly different sound.
 As a lefty, however, Hendrix reversed the order of the strings, thereby reversing the order of the differences and giving his music a unique feel.

 - Technician Versus Performer: Despite his clear technical skills, he was closer to the Performer end of the spectrum.
-Had virtually no formal musical training, could barely even read music, but was blessed with natural talent and near-perfect pitch - which was just as well since his playing style frequently made him go out of tune.
+Had virtually no formal musical training, could barely even read music, but was blessed with natural talent, had a deep practical (if not theoretical) knowledge of harmony and rhythm, and near-perfect pitch — which was just as well since his playing style frequently made him go out of tune.
 (Nearly all live Hendrix albums feature him tuning up in mid-song.)
 Of course, all those years as a sideman in R&B bands didn't hurt.
+Towards the end of his life, he'd become aware that his conscious knowledge of music wasn't adequate to the things he wanted to do (he planned to compose more and play guitar less), and he planned to study music in more depth, which would have brought him closer to the Technician end.

 You know I caught my old lady messin' 'round town